-The current Franz, whom I had the pleasure of meeting and talking to this year at a lovely dinner, is the seventh generation Franz Haas to run the family winery.
-His son is also named Franz, as I am sure you can imagine.
+Franz was the seventh generation Franz Haas to run the family winery.
+His son is also named Franz.
 The Haas family has been in the wine business since 1880.
 They currently have 55 hectares in different locations and at a variety of altitudes from 240 meters above sea level to 1,150 meters above sea level.

 Haas has had his labels done by artist Riccardo Schweizer.

 Meeting Franz was really a delight and his wines are truly some of my favorites from Italy, both red and white, which is no small feat.
-Don’t pass up the opportunity to try his whites or his reds, whenever you get the chance.
+Don’t pass up the opportunity to try his wines whenever you get the chance.
 I am sorry I will not see him again and listen to his explanations of his creations but his legacy lives on in his wines.